Smudge202/smudge202.github.io/_posts/2015-07-31-standards.md

 }
 ```

-As we can see above, the `GetData` method appears to return a `List<string>` which is then enumerated and each element printed to the console.
+As we can see above, the `GetData` method appears to return a `List<string>` which is then enumerated, with each element printed to the console.
 Now imagine we wanted to make some changes to `GetData` so that it returns an `IEnumerable<int>`.
-In the case of the `Explicit` method, we would have to make changes in that method, but no change would be required in the `Implicit` version.
+In the case of the `Explicit` method, we would have to make two changes, but no change would be required in the `Implicit` version.

-Some might argue that this is a good thing because it forces you to check callers for breaking changes, but nowadays we all TDD (right!?) so it's no longer necessary.
+I appreciate that some people prefer to see the type of a variable, but IDE's make this information readily available, especially in the case of Visual Studio.
+Others might argue that being forced to make a change is a good thing because it forces you to check callers for breaking changes, but nowadays we all TDD (right!?) so it's no longer necessary.
+We should trust in our tests to identify breaking changes.

 The implicit declaration simply saves time, especially when the object graph has a much deeper hierarchy.

 ## Comments